NicolasFlamel1/trezor-firmware/docs/mimblewimble_coin/messages.md

 #### Description

-Requests the signature for a provided timestamp signed with an account's login private key after obtaining user's approval.
+Requests the signature for a provided timestamp and identifier signed with an account's login private key after obtaining user's approval.
 Returns an `LOGIN_CHALLENGE_SIGNATURE` message response on success.

 #### Identifier